lucasburlingham/OSSKeep/README.md

 # OSSKeep

-Archive URL's with wget, straight from your browser, then allows you to browse them offline using a local Caddy server.
+Archive URL's with wget, straight from your browser, then allows you to browse them offline using a local web server.